Andre Blay

 Andre Blay (July 27, 1937 – August 24, 2018) was an American businessman, film producer, and studio executive.

+Early life and education

+Blay was born July 27, 1937, in Mount Clemens, Michigan, to homemaker Agnes and factory manager Robert.
+He graduated in 1959 from Michigan State University with a bachelor's degree and a master's in business education.

 Role in growth of home video industry

 Blay co-founded Stereodyne, the nation's first eight-track and cassette duplication company, in 1966.
+It duplicated cartridges for groups such as The Supremes.